d-date/SwiftBarcodeReader/README.md

         }) {(canceled, error) in

-            //cancel handler when tapped back button
+            //cancel handle when tapped back button
             if canceled {
                 print("canceled")
             }

-            //error handler when occured some error
+            //error handle when occured some error
             if error != nil {
                 print("error:\(error)")
             }